Pavan-1997/Linux-Shell_Basic_Commands/README.md

 - `touch `

   (Create empty files or update file timestamps.
 Primarily used in Automation)

+- `echo "Hello world" > demo.txt`

+  `cat demo.txt`

+  (Creates a file named "demo.txt" and output redirects the text "Hello world" into it.
+The second command cat demo.txt displays the contents of the file "demo.txt)

 - `ls`

   (List files or List directory contents)